“Addressing each pupils’ needs at their point of learning”

 The curriculum maps we have produced are evolving documents.
 We will evaluate annually the success of each theme, against the National Curriculum.
 This will maintain the integrity of our curriculum coverage, continuity of skills development and the rich and varied experiences we expect to provide for all students.

-In addition to this many students have the opportunity to enrich their learning opportunities further through Alternative Curriculum activities including:
+In addition to this many students have the opportunity to enrich their learning opportunities further through additional Curriculum activities including:

 - Swimming and Hydrotherapy